 Our Projects & Initiatives

 WWIB encourages others to share their knowledge, insight and provide mentorship.
 With this in mind, we established a more permanent educational designation, called the ‘Wollondilly Empowerment Project’.
 It includes a range of initiatives and training that give back to the local community and its female residents.
-These include the Business Start Ups, Back to the Workforce, Back to Business, Young Entrepreneurs and Leadership programs.
-The Wollondilly Women Empowerment Project is our way of giving back and opening our heart to our local Wollondilly community.
+These include the Business Start Ups, Back to the Workforce, Back to Business and Leadership programs.
+The Wollondilly Empowerment Project is our way of giving back and opening our heart to our local Wollondilly community.

-WWIBN knew that mere education and networking opportunities were not enough to build camaraderie.
+WWIB knew that mere education and networking opportunities were not enough to build camaraderie.
 So, we injected excitement around our vision by celebrating our successes.
-Our spectacular Annual Event and the Wollondilly Women in Excellence Awards (WWIEA) enhance our value as a Network to not only its members but our community at large.
+Our spectacular Annual Event and the Wollondilly Women in Excellence Awards (WWIEA) enhance our value as a network to not only its members but our community at large.

 Our past events have raised money that we donated back to our local community via a chosen charity or organisation.
 Previous beneficiaries include Caring for Wollondilly, Our Community Pantry, Dilly Drought Drive, WACCares and WIRES Wollondilly.

 We rose to a New Challenge

 In the unprecedented climate of the Covid-19 pandemic, WWIB conceived virtual programs for our financial members to keep in touch, seek advice and support from other businesses attempting to navigate the same economic terrain.

 The Wollondilly Women in Business network is the fastest and largest business group in the Wollondilly Shire today.
 So, join us, participate, be active, engage and success can be yours!